Sheepodeepo/Sheepodeepo/README.md

 ## 👋 About Me
-I'm a recent college graduate looking for Software Engineering roles but also open to Electrical Engineering roles!
+I'm a recent college graduate based in the Bay Area!
 I'm a developer focused on Backend development especially Springboot.
-However, I'm open to trying other fields such as Mobile Development with **Swift** and Systems Programming and Lower Level Languages with **C++/Rust**.
+However, I've been dabbling in other fields such as Mobile Development with **Swift** and Systems Programming and Lower Level Languages with **C++/Rust**.

-I'm currently learning on more Cloud tools such as AWS with EC2, S3, etc to incorporate and utilize in production environment.
-I'm also exploring more in AI Space from basic ML algorithms to building AI Agents with the MCP Architecture.
+Currently, I've been exploring more engineering solutions using AI through Hackathons creating very interesting real world applications and winning prizes as well!
+Check out this hackathon winning [demo](https://www.youtube.com/watch?v=sQS5CLRmQZY) of an AI Agent that I especially proud of building with a few friends, integrating RAG and MCP Server/Client to build an AI Agent for Marketing!

+### ☁️ Hobbies/Facts
+I love reading manga, watching anime, and reading web-novels.
+My curren top 3 mangas so far are **Vinland Saga**, **Blue Lock**, and **Haikyuu**.
+I also like playing video games and have played League of Legends, Valorant, Zelda: Breath of the Wild ❤️, and many more!

 ### 💻 Main Tech Stack
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" width="25"/> **Java**